VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Data-Import/02-building-custom-importer.md

         The user gets all the information on the current import process and can control it.

+    === "Using API methods"

-    1. Calling API methods from third-party code, for example, for integrations through LogicApps:
+        To run data importer using API methods from the third-party code, for example, for integrations through LogicApps:

         1. Specifiy the profile to be used.
         1. Configure the path to the file.
         1. Trigger the import on a schedule (with the set parameters).